simon741/edu-devcamp/HOL/HOL7/README.md

     ![image](./media/2018-09-13-13-38-00.jpg)

-1. The default setting is an 80% split, leave it at that.
+1. Set `Fraction of rows in the first output dataset` to 0.8 creating an 80% split.
 A random selection of 80% of your data will be available as the left output of the split operation and the other 20% will be available at the right output.

     ![image](./media/2018-09-12-13-29-00.jpg)